 Strabismus or squint is one of the underlying pathologies that are, if presented in early childhood, likely to result in amblyopia.
 It is characterized by the deviation of the two eyes, which is problematic not only cosmetically, but it also profoundly affects healthy vision.
 More specifically, strabismus has a significant impact on a person’s binocular vision.

 Humans have our two eyes positioned in front of our skulls, which enables us to have a very good binocular vision and the perception of depth.
 This allows us to drive, play sports, or walk without too much effort.

 In young children, due to high brain plasticity, the latter is usually what happens.
-Short-term, this is a better option of the two, as the kids thus very rarely experience bothersome double vision, but long-term, it can lead to deep amblyopia with impaired visual acuity of the deviating eye as well as decreased ability to develop a healthy binocular vision and the perception of depth.
+Short-term, this is better option of the two, as the kids thus very rarely experience bothersome double vision, but long-term, it can lead to deep amblyopia with impaired visual acuity of the deviating eye as well as decreased ability to develop healthy binocular vision and the perception of depth.

-Restoring binocular function is just as important as restoring visual acuity
+Restoring Binocular Function is just as important as Restoring Visual Acuity

 The goal of strabismus and amblyopia treatment is then to restore the visual acuity of the deviating eye as well as to establish healthy binocular vision without the impaired perception of depth.

 Strabismus poses unique challenges to individuals striving for binocular vision.
 However, the remarkable adaptations and compensatory mechanisms that the brain employs demonstrate the incredible resilience and plasticity of our visual system.
 Through techniques like suppression, amblyopia correction, head tilting, reliance on monocular cues, and multisensory integration, individuals with strabismus find ways to navigate their visual world with ingenuity and adaptability.

 Strabismus, also known as “crossed eyes” or “squint,” is a condition in which the eyes do not align properly, causing them to point in different directions.